tensorflow/swift-apis/Sources/x10/swift_bindings/doc/TROUBLESHOOTING.md

     (currently just `nonZeroIndices`) or lack of known use cases (several linear algebra operations and multinomial initialization).
 While the second category is easy to address as needed, the first category can only be addressed through interoperability with the CPU, non-XLA implementation.
-We plan to add interoperability very soon, but that doesn't address the performance implications of host round-trips and fragmenting a fully fused model in multiple traces.
-Users are therefore advised to avoid using `nonZeroIndices` in their models.
+    Using interoperability too often has significant performance implications because of host round-trips and fragmenting a fully fused model in multiple traces.
+Users are therefore advised to avoid using such operations in their models.

 ## More Debugging Tools